onysd128/OnysdVehicles/README.md

 # Onysd Vehicles

 Hi!
-It's my unofficial continuation of MrCrayfish`s Vehicle Mod.\
+It's my unofficial continuation of MrCrayfish`s Vehicle Mod.<br>
-Here i fixing issues, creating new content and developing new features.\
+Here i fixing issues, creating new content and developing new features.<br>
 I plan to mantain mod only for 1.12.2 version of Minecraft.
-But who knows ;)\
+But who knows ;)<br>
-I'm open for new ideas and suggestions, so don't afraid to contact me!\
+I'm open for new ideas and suggestions, so don't afraid to contact me!<br>

-Also check original mod from MrCrayfish **[here](https://github.com/MrCrayfish/MrCrayfishVehicleMod)**.\
+Also check original mod from MrCrayfish **[here](https://github.com/MrCrayfish/MrCrayfishVehicleMod)**.<br>

 # Full Changes List
 ### v1.2